ByteCodeTeam/BitAsean-Wallet/README.md

 # BitAsean Wallet
-The Only mobile ligthwallet built with Ξthereum community in mind!

 # Features

-- Create a HD ligthwallet
 - Manage an Ethereum wallet address
 - Set host node address
 - Send / Receive ETH
 - Send / Receive BitAsean token
 - List your transactions
 - Share Address via SMS, Email or Whisper (Shh)
-- Share your geolocation
 - Request payments via SMS, Email or Whisper (Shh)
 - Send messages / images to friends and community using Whisper protocol in unpersisted chat
 - Send private unpersisted crypted messages to friends